 Multimeters

-They are versatile testing tools that can measure voltage, current, resistance, and continuity in a circuit.
+They are versatile testing electrical tools that can measure voltage, current, resistance, and continuity in a circuit.
 They come in both analog and digital forms, and they can be used for a wide range of electrical testing tasks, such as testing the resistance of a component or measuring the current flowing through a circuit.
 Digital multimeters are more accurate and easier to read than analog ones, making them the preferred choice for most users.

 Clamp meters